gotdibbs/home-network/README.md

 # @gotdibbs' Home Docker Setup

  - Pihole for local DNS cache and malware blocking
+ - Cloudflared for DNS over HTTPS (Pihole depends on this)
  - Portainer for managing docker containers / images through a web UI
  - Homebridge for linking Kasa and Xbox up to Apple Homekit
- - Unifi Controller for home LAN
+ - Unifi Controller for home LAN, WiFi

 ## Installation